Five Below (NASDAQ:FIVE) Issues Earnings Results

-Five Below (NASDAQ:FIVE – Get Rating) released its quarterly earnings results on Wednesday.
-The specialty retailer reported $0.74 EPS for the quarter, missing analysts’ consensus estimates of $0.78 by ($0.04), Briefing.com reports.
+Five Below (NASDAQ:FIVE – Get Rating) posted its quarterly earnings results on Wednesday.
+The specialty retailer reported $0.74 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.78 by ($0.04), Briefing.com reports.
 Five Below had a net margin of 9.06% and a return on equity of 24.53%.
-The business had revenue of $668.93 million during the quarter, compared to analysts’ expectations of $681.30 million.
-During the same quarter last year, the business posted $1.15 earnings per share.
-The company’s quarterly revenue was up 3.5% compared to the same quarter last year.
+The firm had revenue of $668.93 million for the quarter, compared to analysts’ expectations of $681.30 million.
+During the same period last year, the firm posted $1.15 EPS.
+Five Below’s revenue was up 3.5% on a year-over-year basis.

-Several research analysts have recently issued reports on FIVE shares.
-TheStreet cut Five Below from a “b-” rating to a “c+” rating in a research note on Thursday, June 9th.
+A number of brokerages have commented on FIVE.
+MKM Partners began coverage on Five Below in a research note on Thursday, July 28th.
+They set a “neutral” rating and a $115.00 price objective on the stock.
 Evercore ISI reduced their price objective on Five Below to $145.00 in a research note on Thursday, June 9th.
-Craig Hallum reduced their price objective on Five Below from $190.00 to $185.00 and set a “buy” rating for the company in a research note on Monday.
-The Goldman Sachs Group restated a “buy” rating and issued a $157.00 price objective on shares of Five Below in a research note on Friday.
-Finally, Guggenheim reduced their price target on Five Below from $200.00 to $190.00 in a research report on Thursday.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and fifteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $170.53.
+StockNews.com cut Five Below from a “hold” rating to a “sell” rating in a research note on Friday, June 17th.
+Citigroup reduced their price objective on Five Below from $187.00 to $170.00 and set a “buy” rating on the stock in a research note on Thursday.
+Finally, Truist Financial boosted their price objective on Five Below from $154.00 to $156.00 and gave the stock a “buy” rating in a research note on Thursday.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and fifteen have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Five Below presently has an average rating of “Moderate Buy” and a consensus target price of $174.68.

 Five Below Company Profile